Study your qualification at the RSPCA in Malaga WA

 - This certificate increases your opportunities for employment in the animal care industry and gives recognition towards entry into further studies at a Certificate IV level (eg Certificate IV in Companion Animal Services or Certificate IV in Veterinary Nursing).

-RSPCA WA Based Course – Apply now for January Intake
+RSPCA WA Based Course – Register Your Interest for July 2021 Intake

 Our students' experiences in their words ...